Are Cleveland Metroparks police law enforcement?

 Who do I call if I have an emergency in Cleveland Metroparks?

-If faced with an emergency, notify Police Headquarters immediately by calling 440.333.4911 or 911.
-Yellow emergency phones are located throughout the Park District, and will also connect you directly to Police Headquarters.
+If faced with an emergency, notify Police Dispatch immediately by calling 440.333.4911 or 911.
+Yellow emergency phones are located throughout the Park District, and will also connect you directly to Police Dispatch.
 If you spot a Park District employee, notify them of your situation as well.
 They will assist you in contacting a police officer for help.
-Non-life-threatening situations should be reported to Police Headquarters at 440.331.5530.
+Non-life-threatening situations should be reported to the non-emergency line at 440.331.5530.

 Do I call Police Headquarters to reserve a picnic area or request a permit?